• Skip to primary navigation

 • You can make it sweeter by increasing the amount of maple syrup.

-• Try different dried fruits; dried apricots, tangy dried cranberries are lovely as they add quite a bright flavour contrast to the nuts.
+• Try different dried fruits; dried apricots or tangy dried cranberries are lovely.

 • Add some toasted coconut flakes – toasting them really brings out the flavour.